Temple of Heaven: Park

 The surrounding park is quite extensive, with the entire complex totaling 267 ha.
 Some of it consists of playgrounds, exercise and game areas.
 These facilities are well used by adults, as well as by parents and grandparents bringing children to play.
 Some of the open spaces and side buildings are often used, particularly in the morning, for choral shows, ethnic dances, and other presentations.

 Access

 The Temple of Heaven is located in southern Dongcheng District, which until 2010 was part of Chongwen District.
 The park itself is open daily from 6:00am–10:00 pm.
 The relic sites inside the park open at 8:00 and close at 17:30 from April 1 to October 31, and close at 17:00 from November 1 to March 31.
 There is a nominal entry charge which varies according to whether it is peak season or off season.
-Tickets stop selling one hour and half before gate closing.
+Tickets stop selling one hour and a half before gate closing.

 All four of the park's gates are accessible by public transportation.